silshack/spring2014/_posts/2014-02-11-brittanydatastructures.md

 ```
 def stringManipulationPG(file):
+    '''
-'''#Goes to the beginning of a Project Gutenberg book and tokenizes text into words, removing punctuation and making lowercase.
+    Goes to the beginning of a Project Gutenberg book and tokenizes text into words, removing punctuation and making lowercase.
     Returns a list of 'word,value' pairs for each instance of a token output to the file 'output.txt.'
-Sorts list in preparation for reducing step'''
+    Sorts list in preparation for reducing step
+    '''

     startBook = False
     totalWords = 0
     fullArray = []